John Corvino: Career

-Corvino is Professor and Chair of Philosophy at Wayne State University in Detroit, Michigan.
+Corvino is Professor of Philosophy at Wayne State University in Detroit, Michigan.
 He began teaching there in 1998 and received tenure in 2007.
 His foci are ethics, applied ethics, and early modern philosophy.
 Other areas in which he has concentrated include the philosophy of religion, social philosophy, and political philosophy.
 He has taught classes focusing on Hume as well as British empiricism.

 For nine years, Corvino wrote a column titled "The Gay Moralist".
 The column appeared bi-weekly in Between the Lines from 2002 to 2007 and then weekly on 365gay.com from 2007 to 2011.
-Although Corvino stopped writing the column in 2011, he is still sometimes referred to by the appellation today.
+Although Corvino stopped writing the column in 2011, he is still sometimes referred to by the appellation.

 Corvino—who is openly gay—has written, debated, and lectured extensively on gay rights and frequently debates with opponents of same-sex marriage, including Maggie Gallagher, the former head of the National Organization for Marriage, and Glenn Stanton of Focus on the Family.
 Corvino argues that spirited dialogue and debate with opponents of homosexuality and same-sex marriage is essential to convince the wider American public of both the merits of same-sex marriage and the moral acceptability of homosexuality.
 Corvino has argued that gay rights activists should avoid referring to opponents of gay rights as "bigots", calling it a "conversation-stopper".

 Corvino has written three books: Debating Same-Sex Marriage with Maggie Gallagher (2012), What's Wrong with Homosexuality?
 (2013), and Debating Religious Liberty and Discrimination with Ryan T. Anderson and Sherif Girgis (2017).
 In part with the assistance of Chase Whiteside, Corvino has produced three popular YouTube video series, in which he responds to frequently asked questions on topics covered in each of his books.

 Corvino has also written on business ethics and has contributed to many academic journals and periodicals, including The Gay & Lesbian Review Worldwide, Southwest Philosophy Review, Business Ethics Quarterly, Philosophical Quarterly, and Ethics.

+In January 2025, Corvino stepped down as dean of the Honors College, citing health concerns.
+He has been diagnosed with Primary Progressive Apraxia of Speech (PPAOS), a neurodegenerative disorder associated with frontotemporal degeneration that affects the brain’s ability to coordinate speech production.
+In a published interview, Corvino described the condition as feeling “like I’m saying tongue twisters, even when I’m saying things that should be easy for me to say.”
+After receiving the diagnosis, Corvino chose to speak publicly about his condition, describing it as “another ‘coming out’ process” and explaining that he wanted others to understand that his conversational difficulties stem from the disorder, not a reflection of his feelings toward them.
+Because PPAOS is progressive, his speech is expected to decline over time.
+Corvino has stated that he intends to continue teaching, using voice-cloning technology to produce lecture audio for his online philosophy courses at Wayne State University.